slr07/Shopping_website_Automation/README.md

-# SauceDemo_Shopping_website
+# SauceDemo_Shopping_website Automation Using Selenium3 with Cucumber BDD
-Assignment of shopping website